DonMMK/Drones-against-Malaria-and-Dengue/Progress/README.md

 - Risk Assessment.
 Fill out the risk assessment form.
 General HSE.
 When doing risk assessment evaluate all options taht pose a risk -> the story about how the oil rig or such catching fire bt people got injured due to jump off the rig.

+#### Week 3
+- Things to check at lecture =>
+1) Format of the work perfomance logs are correct (Agenda and discussion is fiulled out before the meeting and the rest is done during.
+The report will then be mailed to felipe within 24hrs of the meeting)
+2) Deliverables for week 4 and if there are latex templates and can we get full marks with current template
+3) About completing the HSE